Can I get delivery today?

-The flower as a "messenger of the heart" became hugely popular in the nineteenth century, when people dreamt of the age of courtly love and faithfulness that made use of the sentimental Victorian "Language of Flowers".
+The symbol of flowers as a "messenger of the heart" became hugely popular in the nineteenth century, when people dreamt of the age of courtly love and faithfulness that made use of the sentimental Victorian "Language of Flowers".

-This nostalgic tradition has been revived today, with both the wedding of the Duke and Duchess of Cambridge with William and Kate choosing to bring personal touches, to their own Royal Wedding, by using the meaning of flowers as part of their story.
+Flowers and their meanings - This nostalgic tradition has been revived today, with both the wedding of the Duke and Duchess of Cambridge with William and Kate choosing to bring personal touches, to their own Royal Wedding, by using the meaning of flowers as symbols to tell part of their story.
 Then in the marriage of Harry and Meghan becoming the Duke and Duchess of Sussex, again they used traditional blooms to share a secret story.
 Unique choices of blooms to tell their royal tales.

 In such a prim and proper society, suppressed human emotions became extremely motivating.
 Young couples hoping to court, looked cleverly for ways to overcome such stifling restrictions.
 How romantic to use flowers to share their deepest desires!
 Of course it won't surprise you to learn that the beautiful Rose has always meant Love and Romance!